k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/stargate/_index.md

 ## Access Auth API

 Before accessing any of the provided Stargate data APIs, an auth token must be generated and provided to subsequent data API requests.
-This token generation process is done via the auth API.
+Use the auth API to generate a token.

 The default port exposed by Stargate for the auth API is `8081`, these examples will assume that is the port exposed by the cluster ingress configuration for access.